 Urkel-Os: It’s Food!
 (Kind Of)

-The show itself came down with a terminal case of Urkelmania as main characters were squeezed out so more time could be spent focusing on Urkel, to the point where supporting characters like Aunt Rachel and her son Richie and, yes, even one of the main Winslow family members, Judy, were simply written off the show at the end of the fourth season.
+The show itself came down with a terminal case of Urkelmania as main characters were squeezed out so more time could be dedicated to The Urkel Experience, to the point where supporting characters like Aunt Rachel, her son Richie and, yes, even one of the main Winslow family members, Judy, were simply written off the show at the end of the fourth season.
 The actress who played Judy later went on to do porn.
 I would have, too, if I was pushed out of the way to make room for more Urkel.

-And when they got the Urkel ball rolling, it never stopped: once his obsessive lust for Laura and love of cheese was firmly established in the cultural zeitgeist, Urkel started having wackier and wackier adventures: he built a fully functional robot version of himself; he built a machine that made him a smooth-talking hipster; he built a goddamn jet pack.
-This little show that was a hokey look at a suburban African-American family became one of the most ridiculous primetime shows ever produced.
+And when they got the Urkel ball rolling, it never stopped: once his obsessive lust for Laura and love of cheese was firmly established in the cultural zeitgeist, Urkel started having wackier and wackier adventures: he built a fully functional robot version of himself; he built a machine that made him a smooth-talking hipster; he built a jet pack.
+At one point he built a goddamn time machine.
+The little show that was a hokey look at a suburban African-American family became one of the most ridiculous primetime shows ever produced.

-By 1998, after a vaccine was invented, America came out of the collective fog that descended upon the nation as a result of a bad case of Urkelmania and decided enough was enough: the madness must stop.
-After nine seasons, a network jump (CBS bought both Family Matters and Step By Step in an attempt to counter TGIF’s dominance; it didn’t work) and 215 episodes (which is an insane amount of time, money, and hours dedicated to covering all that was Urkel), Family Matters was put out of its misery.
+By 1998, after a vaccine was invented, America came out of the collective fog that descended upon the nation as a result of our collective bad case of Urkelmania and decided enough was enough: the madness must stop.
+After nine seasons, a network jump (CBS bought both Family Matters and Step By Step in an attempt to counter TGIF’s dominance; it didn’t work) and 215 episodes (which is an insane amount of time, money, and hours dedicated to document every facet of Urkel), Family Matters was put out of its misery.

 “Life of the Party” – Season 2, Episode 18

 We have a cold open where all the Winslows (including the three members that would “disappear” suddenly, never to be mentioned again in a few seasons) are having a sitcom disagreement where everyone talks over each other randomly, and I’m wondering if sitcom writers have actually experienced real life since this kind of thing never happens.
-Carl gets fed up with this shit so he takes out an air horn that he has for some reason in the closet.
+Carl gets fed up with this shit so he takes out an air horn that he has for in the closet.
+He’s a cop so is there a loaded gun in there, too?
+That would kick the tension up a notch.

 I bet that closet’s full of wacky plot devices.

 Damn, this is a good theme song.
-It’s oozing early 90’s cheese and I’m literally tapping my toe to it.
-It’s even an extended version with an extra verse!
+It’s oozing early 90s cheese and I’m literally tapping my toe to it.
+And it’s an extended version with an extra verse!
 Must be my lucky day.
 Anyway, that’s enough of that goodness because it’s just a theme song so it’s over in 45 seconds.

 After all, Waldo already has a flasher jacket.